 IRS transcripts are required for all required household members in addition to the documentation option selected by the lender.
-Lenders must require each adult household member, as applicable, to complete and sign IRS Form 4506-T, Request for Transcript of Tax Return, or IRS Form 4506-C, IVES Request for Transcript of Tax Return, for the previous two tax years at the time of submission to the Agency.
+Lenders must require each adult household member as applicable to complete and sign IRS Form 4506-T or IRS Form 4506-C for the previous two tax years at the time of loan application.
 The 4506-T/4506-C must be used to request full transcripts with all schedules.

-Full time students ages 18 and up that are not the applicant, co-applicant, or spouse of an applicant are not required to sign the 4506-T/4506-C or have transcripts provided.
+Full time students age 18 and up that are not the applicant, co-applicant, or spouse of an applicant are not required to sign the 4506-T/4506-C or have transcripts provided.